 A single connector is used for the sensor signal input and data output.
 The output format is in the universal RS-232 protocol that is accepted by most modern computers.
 Interface software for downloading, profiling and gridding/contouring of data is provided by Geometrics MagMap2000 software.
-A serial to USB converter is available for use with computers that are not equipped with a serial port.
+A serial to USB converter is supplied for use with computers that are not equipped with a serial port.

-Physically, the G-856AX is compact and lightweight.
+Physically, the G-857 is compact and lightweight.
 It is weatherproof and operates over a wide temperature range.
-Depending on the model version, it is powered either by nine (9) D-cell batteries or, more commonly, by an internal rechargeable lead acid gel cell battery.
+It is powered either by an internal rechargeable lead acid gel cell battery or an external 12 Volt battery.

-Unlike other proton-precession magnetometers, the G-856AX has an internal programming switch which allows modification of the magnetometer's cycle times to ensure that it will work properly anywhere in the world.
+Unlike other proton-precession magnetometers, the G-857 has an internal programming switch which allows modification of the magnetometer's cycle times to ensure that it will work properly anywhere in the world.

-Above all, the G-856AX is a high-precision magnetometer, the result of many years of experience in the manufacture of similar instruments.
+Above all, the G-857 is a high-precision magnetometer, the result of many years of experience in the manufacture of similar instruments.
 The operation of the instrument is controlled by a microprocessor and the control program may be changed at any time for product improvement or other considerations.
-In that event, you may find variations between this manual and the operation of your actual instrument operation.
+In that event, you may find variations between this manual and the operation of your actual instrument.
 Such variations will have no adverse effect and should be recognizable as you familiarize yourself with operation.